martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 connection is made without SNI.

 The textual representation of an IPv4 address might be misinterpreted as a valid FQDN in some contexts.
-If this can result in different security treatment and different components of a system classify the value differently, this might lead to vulnerabilities.
+This can result in different security treatment that might cause different components of a system classify the value differently, this might lead to vulnerabilities.
 For example, one system component enforces a security rule that is conditional on the type of identifier.
 This component misclassifies an